EMC-prog/livetv/README.md

 2. Open and enjoy!
 ## Supported Versions

-This are the current launcher editions that works with the latest gifs.
+These are the current launcher editions that works with the latest gifs.

 | Version | Supported          |
 | ------- | ------------------ |